trevershick/project-templates/README.md

 ## TODO

-* read configuration options from a config file
 * make the project template root customizable
 * improve the token substitution (should work in a streaming fashion)
 * more project templates
-* make sure it works on a mac (initially written in linux)
 * generate unit tests with libcheck